yichao-liang/yichao-liang.github.io/_pages/about.md

 - *neural networks* for pattern recognition, amortized inference;
 - *symbolic languages* for knowledge representation;

-and leverages principals such as causality and hierarchy.
+and leverages principles such as causality and hierarchy.

 Outside of this, I like to seek for truth and beauty as they are found in nature, maths, and art.